 If you have a concrete floor that is dull and colorless, there are a number of options to brighten up the space.
 Giving a concrete floor a coat of paint will not only make it look brand new, but it will also be easier to clean.

 Now when I say a coat of paint, I’m not talking about covering drywall with a single coat.
-There are more steps involved with painting concrete.
+There are more steps involved in painting concrete.

 One reason is that concrete is porous.
 In fact, the pores constitute 12 – 18% of the material, but they are pretty much invisible to the human eye.